 The blues is such interpretive music.
 The masters would do the same song, and do it in a different way.
 You know, Howlin’s take on it.
 Muddy’s take.
 Buddy Guy’s take on it.
 And it was all, is all designed for the live show.
 It’s all designed to get people up and dancing, so they can get paid.
 You get people going.
 I love that.
 There was no Instagram.
 There was no social media There was no nothing.
 It was music as the purest form of entertainment.
 And that’s what they were.
 They were characters.
 They were entertainers.

 Joe Bonamassa is bringing the music back to the people in an epic virtual pay-per-view concert for one night only on Sunday, September 20, 2020.
-The virtual concert will be broadcast w0rld-wide and can be viewed on any device.
+The virtual concert will be broadcast worldwide and can be viewed on any device.
 Each ticket purchased includes a donation to the Keeping The Blues Alive Foundation for Joe’s Fueling Musicians Program to help musicians in need during this pandemic.
 Four viewing packages available.
 Purchase ticket packages HERE.

 *Feature image © Philamonjaro